-The most important factor, which governs the occupational pattern of an economy, is the availability of the total work-force.
-The analysis of workers' profile reflects that 25 percent of total population of Ranchi District comprises of total main workers while 15 percent are marginal workers and 60 percent are non-workers, who depend for their livelihood on the toils of the main workforce.
+The most important factor, which governs the occupational pattern of an economy, is the availability of the total work force in an economy.
+The analysis of workers' profile reflects that 44% of total population of Pakur District is total main workers, 15% are marginal workers and 60% are non-workers, who depend for their livelihood on the toils of the main workforce.
 The non-workers comprise of old, diseased, disabled and most of them are children of non-working age group beside housewives.

-In case of Ormanjhi block, 39.28 percent of the total population comprises the total working population.
-Of the total working population, 63 percent are main workers whereas 36 percent comprises of the marginal workers.
-The employment pattern in this area suggests that 45.69 percent of the local people are employed in agricultural sector whereas 32.90 percent workers are engaged in other sectors.
+In case of Amrapara block, 54.65% of the total population comprises the total worker population.
+Of the total working population, 63% are main workers whereas 36% comprises the marginal worker population.
+The employment pattern in this area suggests that 45.69% of local people are employed in agricultural sector category whereas 32.90% workers are engaged in other sector.